mlalicea/agent_based_modeling/Project_3.md

-                                              Final Project: Gravity Model of Nepal
+                                              Final Project: Gravity Model of Nepal The goal of the final project to model movement across Nepal.

 ## Analysis of London Gravity Model
 As an introduction to gravity modeling, I attempted to construct a model for London using "Dr Ds Idiots Guide to Spatial Interaction Modelling for Dummies".
 To model movement across London, I used census data that reported people's home, workplace, and mode of transport.
 This data allowed me to estimate commuter flows across boroughs.
 Using this commuter flow data (which excludes commutes that occur internally within each borough) and the distance between each borough, I could make a model of spatial interactions across London.
 Below is the resulting origin-destination matrix for London.
 The matrix rows and columns represent the boroughs, with each cell representing the distance between each borough.